 The following configuration file creates a VM that is configured to run SAP NetWeaver.
 The configuration file directs Deployment Manager to deploy the

 n1-standard-16VM that is running a SLES 12 SP2 operating system.
 The VM includes all of the directories that are required in order to run SAP NetWeaver.

 imports: ‐ path: https://storage.googleapis.com/sapdeploy/dm-templates/sap_nw/sap_nw.py resources: ‐ name: sap_nw type: https://storage.googleapis.com/sapdeploy/dm-templates/sap_nw/sap_nw.py properties: instanceName: ex-vm-nw-lin instanceType: n1-standard-16 zone: us-central1-f subnetwork: example-sub-network-sap linuxImage: family/sles-12-sp2-sap linuxImageProject: suse-sap-cloud usrsapSize: 15 sapmntSize: 15 swapSize: 24

 [DEPLOYMENT_NAME]represents the name of your deployment.

 The preceding command invokes the Deployment Manager, which deploys the VM according to the specifications in your

 template.yamlfile.
 The process may take a few minutes.
 To check the progress of your deployment, follow the steps in the next section.

 After the VM instance deploys, if you need Compute Engine to save the boot disk in the event the VM instance is deleted:

-- Open VM instance details for your VM instance by clicking the name of the VM instance.
+To open the VM instance details page for your VM instance, click the name of the VM instance.

-- Under Boot disk and local disks, deselect Delete boot disk when instance is deleted.
+Under Boot disk and local disks, clear the Delete boot disk when instance is deleted checkbox.